 For those who have suffered some freeze damage with brown leaves, don't be in a hurry to count the plant out.
 It will probably recover if left alone.
 Look for green in the bud area.
-The video below shows what to look for and how to trim off those leaves.

 Their trunk is rough and their leaves are a feathery shape but on the picky side.
 Not as soft as real palms.

 Their leaves also grow differently.
 They have many leaves come out at once all the way around.